bcgov/design-research-guide/docs/research-logistics.md

 ### Recording

-With informed consent from the participant, you may choose to record the test session.
-You must inform the participant:
+With informed consent, you may choose to record the test session.
+You must inform the user:

-what the recording is for
+- What the recording is for
-how you will protect personal information that their personal information, such as stories and experiences, will not be associated with them
+- How you will protect personal information
+- That their personal information, such as stories and experiences, will not be associated with them

 ### Equipment

 The equipment for this kind of research is simple and low-tech.
-Don’t bring your laptop into an interview unless absolutely necessary.
-And do not use it to take notes.
-Instead, notes should be hand-written.
 If you have received consent to capture audio, use a recording device, such as a smartphone.

-Reserve a quiet, private room or wherever your participant feels comfortable.
-This may be in the participant’s home, at office, or in a public place of the participant’s choosing.
-No matter where the interview takes place, try to create a safe, comfortable, and quiet space where your participant can speak honestly about the subject.
+We prefer to take notes, often verbatim, on a laptop.
+This saves time during analysis.
+In circumstances where using a laptop is not appropriate, hand-written notes are okay.

+When conducting usuability testing, a laptop and screen-recording software will be required.
+Check with the Service Design Team for suggestions on what screen-recording software to use.

+If the user has consented to photography, a smartphone is perfectly fine.
+A large DSLR or digital camera can be intimidating.

 # Data Collection and Storage

+Recordings from user research sessions are considered records and should be handled like other ministry records.
+Please consult with your records manager for best practice.

+### What needs to be stored?

+For record keeping and auditing purposes, you will need to safely store:
+- Signed consent form as a record for participating in the study
+- Compensation form for auditing purposes

+We also recommend storing the users anonymized analysis separate from their personal information.
+Doing this will decrease the risk of associating personal information with what came out of the session.